crlngn/flash-rolls-5e/SITUATIONAL_BONUSES.md

-# Situational Bonuses in Flash Rolls 5e
+# Situational Bonuses - The Nightmare

 ## Overview
 This document details how situational bonuses are handled throughout the Flash Rolls 5e module for different roll types and scenarios.